openharmony/docs/en/application-dev/application-models/hop-cross-device-migration.md

 ![hop-cross-device-migration](figures/hop-cross-device-migration.png)

-1. On the source device, the UIAbility uses the [onContinue()](../reference/apis/js-apis-app-ability-uiAbility.md#abilityoncontinue) callback to save service data to be continued.
-For example, to complete cross-device migration, a browser application uses the [onContinue()](../reference/apis/js-apis-app-ability-uiAbility.md#abilityoncontinue) callback to save service data such as the page URL.
+1. On the source device, the UIAbility uses the [onContinue()](../reference/apis/js-apis-app-ability-uiAbility.md#uiabilityoncontinue) callback to save service data to be continued.
+For example, to complete cross-device migration, a browser application uses the [onContinue()](../reference/apis/js-apis-app-ability-uiAbility.md#uiabilityoncontinue) callback to save service data such as the page URL.
 The system automatically saves the page status, such as the current browsing progress.
 2. The distributed framework provides a mechanism for saving and restoring application UI, page stacks, and service data across devices.
 It sends the data from the source device to the target device.
-3. On the target device, the same UIAbility uses the [onCreate()](../reference/apis/js-apis-app-ability-uiAbility.md#uiabilityoncreate) or [onNewWant()](../reference/apis/js-apis-app-ability-uiAbility.md#abilityonnewwant) callback to restore the service data.
+3. On the target device, the same UIAbility uses the [onCreate()](../reference/apis/js-apis-app-ability-uiAbility.md#uiabilityoncreate) callback (in the case of cold start) or [onNewWant()](../reference/apis/js-apis-app-ability-uiAbility.md#uiabilityonnewwant) callback (in the case of hot start) to restore the service data.

 ## Constraints